-Description of Ramos-The Wounded Mexican-The Charity and Benevolence of the Texas Rangers-Arrival at Marin-Evacuation of the Town by the Mexican Troops-Description of the Country, and Marin-A Mexican Dinner-The Great Western-Scenes and Incidents-An Express from the Spanish Consul-Camp at Marin-Capture of a Spy-Ampudia's Letter and Circular-Scout to Pescaria Chica-Incidents-Zacatycas-Agua Frio-Arrival at San Francisco-The whole Army Encamped-Arrival of Gen. Henderson with the Texas Rangers-Scene and Preparations-March of the Army towards Monterey-Demonstration by the Mexican Cavalry-The Opening of the Enemy's Batteries-The Reconnoissance-Camp at Walnut Springs-The Night Expedition-Prisoners-Scene at the Guard Fires
+Description of Ramos-The Wounded Mexican-The Charity and Benevolence of the Texas Rangers-Arrival at Marin-Evacuation of the Town by the Mexican Twoops-Description the Country and Marin-A Mexican Dinner-The Great Marin-Capture of a Spy-Ampudia's Letter and Circular-Scont to Pescatia Chica-Incidents-Zacatycas-Agua Frio-Arrival at San Francisco-The whole Army Encamped-Arrival of Gen. Henderson with the Texas Rangers-Scenes and Preparations-March of the Army towards Monterey-Demonstration by the Mexican Cavalry-The Opening of the Enemy's Batteries-The Reconnoissance-Camp at Walnut Springs-The Night Expedition-Prisoners-Scene at the Guard Fires.